dmaclaury/netbox-aws-vpc-plugin/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.8, 3.9, 3.10 and 3.11.
+3. The pull request should work for Python 3.10, 3.11, 3.12.
 Check
    https://github.com/dmaclaury/netbox-aws-vpc-plugin/actions
    and make sure that the tests pass for all supported Python versions.

 ## Deploying

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in CHANGELOG.md) and that all tests pass.
 Then in the github project go to `Releases` and create a new release with a new tag.
-This will automatically upload the release to pypi:
+This will automatically upload the release to pypi.